-Apple's new operating system — iOS 8.1.3 for iPhone 4S and up — is now available for download!
-It's free, and it'll make your phone feel brand new.
-The update will be available soon for iPhone 4S through 6 Plus, iPad, and iPod Touch, but before downloading, make sure your mobile files are safe and sound, just in case.
+Update: Apple's update to its newest operating system, iOS 10.2, is out and available for downloading.
+It's free, but before downloading, make sure your mobile files are safe and sound, just in case.

 It's essential to back up your iPhone and/or iPad every time you update the device's software.
 New releases are not without their flaws.
 Follow this guide on backing up, restoring, and updating your phone and tablet.